 - Don't take drugs or other substances that can damage your kidneys.
 Check with your doctor to find out about the potential side effects of any medications you are taking.

-- People at risk for chronic kidney disease (eg, those with a pre-existing kidney disease or kidney stone) should get more frequent check-ups at their doctor's office.
+- People at risk for chronic kidney disease should get more frequent check-ups at their doctor's office.

 National Kidney Disease Education Program

 National Kidney Foundation

 The College of Family Physicians of Canada

 Acute renal failure.
 DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 4, 2013.
 Accessed July 12, 2013.

 Needham E. Management of acute renal failure.
 Am Fam Physician.
 2005;72:1739-1746.
 Available at: http://www.aafp.org/afp/20051101/1739.html.
 Accessed July 13, 2013.

 Rondon-Berrios H, Palevsky PM.
 Treatment of acute kidney injury: an update on the management of renal replacement therapy.
 Curr Opin Nephrol Hypertens.
 2007;16:64-70.

 Venkataraman R, Kellum JA.
 Prevention of acute renal failure.
 Chest.
 2007;131:300-308.